SparksSkywere/servermanager/WIKI.md

 6. Timer and monitoring initialisation

 **Main Interface Components:**
 - **Server List Panel** — Displays all managed servers in a tree view, organised by category.
 Each server shows its name, type (Steam/Minecraft/Custom), status (Running/Stopped/Error), and CPU/memory usage.
+Memory is reported differently based on the server type: Java/Minecraft servers display JVM heap allocation (VMS) with a "(JVM)" suffix, while Steam and other native processes display RSS (Resident Set Size).
 Servers can be drag-and-drop reordered with a floating visual indicator.
 Right-clicking a server opens a context menu with 20+ options including Start, Stop, Restart, Console, Edit Config, View Process Details, Check for Updates, and more.

 - **System Metrics Panel** — Shows real-time system information with visual progress bars for CPU usage, RAM usage, and disk usage.
 Information is refreshed periodically by background timers.